Theorem-Carrying Transactions: Runtime Verification to Ensure Interface Specifications for Smart Contract Safety: Abstract

 \section{Abstract}

 Security bugs and trapdoors in smart contracts have been impacting the Ethereum community since its inception.
-Conceptually, the 1.45-million Ethereum’s contracts form a single ``gigantic program'' whose behaviors are determined by the complex reference-topology between the contracts.
-Can the Ethereum community be assured that this gigantic program conforms to its design-level safety properties, despite unforeseeable code-level intricacies?
-Static code verification is inadequate due to the program's gigantic scale and high polymorphism.
-In this paper, we present a viable technological roadmap for the community toward this ambitious goal.
-Our technology, called \textit{Theorem-Carrying-Transaction} (TCT), combines the benefits of concrete execution and symbolic proofs.
+Conceptually, the 1.45-million Ethereum’s contracts form a single ``gigantic program'' whose behaviors are determined by the complex compositions of contracts.
+Can programmers be assured that this gigantic program conforms to high-level safety specifications, despite unforeseeable code-level intricacies?
+Static code verification cannot be faithful to this gigantic program due to its scale and high polymorphism.
+In this paper, we present a viable approach to achieve this goal.
+Our technology, called \textit{Theorem-Carrying Transactions} (TCT), combines the benefits of concrete execution and symbolic proofs.
 Under the TCT protocol, every transaction carries a theorem that proves its adherence to the specified properties in the invoked contracts, and the runtime system checks the theorem before executing the transaction.
-Once a property is specified in a contract, it can be treated confidently as an unconditional guarantee made by the contract.
-As case studies, we demonstrate that TCT secures token contracts without foreseeing code-level intricacies like integer overflow and reentrancy.
+Once a theorem is proven, it will be reused for future transactions, so TCT's runtime overhead is minimal.
+As case studies, we demonstrate that TCT secures token contracts without foreseeing code-level intricacies, such as integer overflow and reentrancy.
 TCT is also successfully applied to a Uniswap codebase, showcasing a complex decentralized finance (DeFi) scenario.
-Our prototype incurs a negligible runtime overhead, two orders of magnitude lower than a state-of-the-art approach.
+Our evaluation shows a negligible runtime overhead, two orders of magnitude lower than a state-of-the-art approach for runtime checking of contract code safety.